Chibiusa: Age

 Exposure to the Silver Crystal renders all of Crystal Tokyo's inhabitants functionally immortal, and her frequent time traveling further complicates approximation of her age.

 Chibiusa is five years old approximate in both civil registration and physical appearance; however, she possesses a degree of intellectual maturity that is normally non-existent in a five-year-old girl.
 In act 20 of the manga, it is stated that she is chronologically 900 years old, which lends credibility to her apparent wisdom, maturity, and rather serious personality over her teenage biological mother Usagi (in the 20th century).
 Her youthful appearance attributed to the fact that her physical body inexplicably halted its natural aging process when she was five.
 The reason for this is assumed to be caused by having not "awakened" as a Sailor Guardian, which eventually occurred when she first became Sailor Chibi Moon.

 The candles on a birthday cake in one memory indicate that she is about five years old when first introduced.
 By the time of the Dream story arc, she claims to be 902.
 In Sailor Moon Crystal, it is stated clearly that she is 900 years old.
 She seems to be the equivalent of a 7 or 8 year old when she returns later.
-In the manga, after the Infinity story arc, it's mentioned she is in second grade; in the Stars story arc, she is in sixth grade; in the Sailor Moon Parallel story arc, she is in the ninth grade.
+In the manga, after the Infinity story arc, it's mentioned she is in second grade; in the Stars story arc, she is in sixth grade; in the Parallel Sailor Moon story arc, she is in the ninth grade.
+The 1990s anime does not address Chibiusa's age, making her chronological age ambiguous in that adaptation.